bparanj/crystal/electronics/experiments/dc-decoupling/dc-decoupling.md

 PENDING

-DC Decoupling in personal account.
-Take screenshots.
+Document the steps in voltage-decoupling.md

 This is a slight variation of the diode experiment.
 The focus here is observing the voltage drop.